biniyam-kefyalew/todos/backend/README.md

 - **Backend**:
   - Django (Web framework)
   - Django REST Framework (for API endpoints)
-  - SQLite (for the database, but can be configured to use other databases like PostgreSQL)
+  - MongoDB (for data storage, using Djongo as a connector)

 ## Contributing